ISO-TC204/ISO-TC204.github.io/docs/cybersecurity/stakeholder-guidance.md

 **Key cybersecurity concerns:**
 - Establishing national and regional cybersecurity policies for ITS.

-- Allocating funding for cybersecurity in transportation projects.

 - Defining compliance requirements for ITS cybersecurity frameworks.

 - Ensuring alignment with international cybersecurity standards (ISO, IEEE, ETSI, etc.).

 **Guidance provided:**
 - Risk-based approaches to cybersecurity policy development.

-- Investment strategies for security infrastructure.

 - Balancing security with usability and operational continuity.